 Born in Tbilisi (Georgia).

-In 1995, as the youngest ever competitor aged 16, Lisa was awarded second prize in the Sibelius Competition in Helsinki.
-In 2001, as one of the first BBC ‘New Generation Artists’, she made what BBC Music Magazine hailed as the most "outstanding debut of the year" at the BBC Proms.
-In 2003 she was named winner of the Schleswig-Holstein Music Festival's Leonard Bernstein Award and was later awarded the Beethoven Ring Prize from the Beethoven Festival Bonn.
-In 2008 Lisa was honoured with the MIDEM Classical Award and the Choc de L'année for her debut album with Sony Classical.
-The same year she received an ECHO Klassik award.
-She was recently announced winner of the prestigious International Accademia Musicale Chigiana Prize in Siena.
+Lisa gained international recognition at age 16 as the youngest-ever competitor in the Sibelius Competition, where she took second prize.
+In 2003 she was named winner of the Schleswig-Holstein Musik Festival's Leonard Bernstein Award and awarded the Beethoven Ring Prize from the Beethoven Festival Bonn.
+In 2008 she was honoured with the MIDEM Classical Award, the Choc de L'année and the ECHO Klassik for her Sony recording of Sibelius’ and Lindberg’s violin concertos.
+She is also winner of the prestigious International Accademia Musicale Chigiana Prize.

-Munich has been Lisa's home city since 1994 where she resides with her husband and two children.
-She studied with Professor Ana Chumachenko at the city's Musikhochschule, having previously worked with Professor Mark Lubotski at the Musikhochschule in Hamburg.
-Lisa plays the 1709 Engleman Stradivarius kindly loaned by the Nippon Music Foundation.
+Lisa studied with Professor Ana Chumachenko in Munich, having previously worked with Professor Mark Lubotski.
+She plays the 1715 ex-Joachim Stradivarius, kindly loaned by the Nippon Music Foundation.